 HAMPTON ROADS, Va.
-(WAVY) – If you want to enjoy a fireworks show this 4th of July, check out one of the official displays planned across Hampton Roads.
+(WAVY) – If you want to enjoy a fireworks show this 4th of July, you can check out one of the official displays planned across Hampton Roads.
 Personal firework use is banned in most of Hampton Roads.

-In the commonwealth of Virginia, it is illegal to possess, use, store, sale, or handle any firework that explodes, rises into the air or travels laterally, or to fire projectiles into the air.
+In the Commonwealth of Virginia, it is illegal to possess, use, store, sale, or handle any firework that explodes, rises into the air or travels laterally, or to fire projectiles into the air.
 Some of these illegal fireworks are better known as firecrackers, torpedo, bottle rockets, and mortars.
 The offense for illegal fireworks is a Class 1 misdemeanor, which is punishable by up to a year in jail and/or a $2,500 fine.

 Review the fireworks code in your area:

 Chesapeake – It is illegal to possess, manufacture, store, sell, handle or use fireworks in Chesapeake.

 Hampton – The City of Hampton Prevention Code bans the use and possession of all fireworks, with the exception of sparklers.
 Permits are required for public or private display of fireworks or pyrotechnics.